rochaporto/openstack-vagrant/README.md

 git submodule update
 ```

-Brings the github stackforge modules by default, customize as needed.
+Brings the latest github stackforge modules by default, customize as needed.
 Exception is mysql - openstack stuff still depends on puppetlabs mysql 0.x.

 If you want to customize the VM configuration:
 ```shell